snowjaguar625/nodebestpractices/README.md

 ## ✔ 1.2 Layer your components, keep Express within its boundaries

-**TL;DR:** Each component should contain 'layers' - a dedicated object for the web, logic and data access code.
+**TL;DR:** Grouping code by technical concerns, layering, is a common pattern among all platforms and Node JS apps should be no different.
+At its most basic level, each component should contain a web, service/logic and data access layers.
 This not only draws a clean separation of concerns but also significantly ease mocking and testing the system.
-Though this is a very common pattern, API developers tend to mix layers by passing the web layer objects (Express req, res) to business logic and data layers - this makes your application dependant on and accessible by Express only
+Though this is a very common pattern, API developers tend to mix layers by passing the express objects (req, res) to business logic and data layers - this makes your application dependant on and accessible by Express only

 **Otherwise:** App that mixes web objects with other layers can not be accessed by testing code, CRON jobs and other non-Express callers